Crafting The Lord Mayor’s Civic Chains

 Creating new and unique pieces is our speciality.
 In 2016, we had the honour of designing and crafting the new civic chains for the Lord Mayor and Sheriff of Norwich.

-The aim was to craft new chains that could be worn with robes, day dress or evening wear by any gender, in three different ways, as the old chains were purposefully designed for male Lord Mayors wearing the robes of office.
+The aim was to craft new chains that could be worn with robes, day dress or evening wear by any gender, in two different ways, as the old chains were purposefully designed for male Lord Mayors wearing the robes of office.

 Our design, made of 18ct gold-plated sterling silver, depicts the rich cultural history of Norwich in 18 bespoke motifs.
 Each link has a unique motif that reflects a noteworthy element of our fine city.